Your FAQ's are answered here. If you do not find the answer your looking for, please feel free to contact us!

 Students returning from Study Abroad during the Spring semester interested in campus housing for the Fall semester should apply during the Room Selection process.
 You must designate a proxy to select your room for you at the Room Selection event.
 You should send an email to email@example.com to indicate when you will return from abroad.

-Students returning from Study Abroad during the Fall semester interested in campus housing for the Jan and Spring semesters should also send an email to email@example.com to indicate when you will return from abroad and request to be placed on the Housing Request List.
+Students returning from Study Abroad during the Fall semester interested in campus housing for the Jan and Spring semesters should also send an email to firstname.lastname@example.org to indicate when you will return from abroad and request to be placed on the Housing Wait List.

 What if I get locked out of my room or lose my keys?